 South Hoover Road Transmission Main

-The design phase has been completed and the project is currently in permitting and easement acquisition phase.
+The design phase has been completed and the project is currently bidding.
 There will be little to no disturbance in the area during this phase.
-Following this phase, the project will be bid and construction will begin.
+Following this phase, construction will begin.
 A 30-day notification will be delivered to affected residents in the project area followed by a door hanger 7-days in advance of starting construction in the neighborhood.

 Key Project Scheduling

 - Anticipated Construction End (subject to change): Summer 2024